joshHug/LeidenITP/assignments/assignment4.md

 ### Person class

 In `person.py`, your task is to construct the `Person` class along with a function, `create_persons_list`.
 The Person class should encompass functionalities outlined in the grading criteria.
-It's important to note that the `__init__` method is already provided, and the creation of any new object attributes like s`elf.some_name = ...` is prohibited.
+It's important to note that the `__init__` method is already provided, and the creation of any new object attributes like `self.some_name = ...` is prohibited.

 The `create_persons_list` function is expected to yield a list consisting of `Person` objects initialized randomly in accordance with the description given in the program section.